SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 ## Inference

 ### Part I: Setting up the infrastructure
 The inference pipeline (shown below) is hosted on AWS and is provisioned using terraform.
 In brief, the pipeline is orchestrated using AWS StepFunctions, which in this case just means it executes 3 AWS Lamba functions which correspond to processing the data, running the model on the processed data, and finally computing some metrics on the predictions.
 To trigger the pipeline we use an EventBridge scheduler that simply runs the StepFunctions every 24 hours (or w/e cadence we configure).
-For a more detailed description, see [here]().
+For a much more detailed description, see [here](./inference_pipeline.md).

 First thing to do is to configure the infrastructure for inference.
 To do so, run